 A visit to the castle can also be enhanced by a brief stroll across the bridge over the lake into the National Trust-owned village of Chiddingstone, where visitors can admire the remarkable row of Tudor houses, explore beautiful St Mary’s Church and discover the story of the Chiding Stone.

-The charming cosy Tea Room with its adjacent sunny courtyard is the perfect place for a light lunch or delicious cream tea – for group visitors who are also visiting the Castle, pre-booked ploughman’s lunches are available at the reduced price of £6.50 per person (usually £7.00), and pre-booked cream teas are offered at £6.00 per person (usually £6.50).
+Group entrance (min.
+15 paying persons) to the Castle is at the reduced price of £8 per head (usually £9.50).
+Guided Tours of the Castle, as well as Garden Tours are offered, each at the price of £50 for groups up to a maximum of 25 persons per tour/guide.
+The charming cosy Tea Room with its adjacent sunny courtyard is the perfect place for a light lunch or delicious cream tea – for group visitors only, pre-booked cream teas are offered at £6 per person (usually £6.50) and pre-booked ploughman’s lunches are available at the reduced price of £6.50 per person (usually £7) – or £7.50 to include a soft drink also.
 Group visitors are also offered the opportunity to enjoy tea/coffee and biscuits upon arrival at the special price of £2.50 per head.
-The former Well Tower now houses a Gift Shop, selling a delightful and varied array of local produce and gifts and alongside is an additional shop selling antiques and second-hand books.
+These special refreshment discounts are offered to group visitors only – and on the assumption that all members of the group take up the offer and that the group is visiting the Castle also, not just the Tea Room.
+The former Well Tower now houses a Gift Shop, selling a delightful and varied array of local produce and gifts, and there is an adjacent antiques and second-hand bookshop too.

 A large car park provides plentiful parking for cars and coaches – just one minute from the main entrance door.
 Disabled visitors are most welcome at the Castle and most of the exhibition rooms are located on the ground floor.
 An accessible toilet is in the Tea Room courtyard.